RocketPuppy/Retrograde/CHEATSHEET.md

 * Construction points may only be applied to spacecraft if the contributing card has a matching construction facility.
 * Place the spacecraft to be constructed facedown on or next to the asset.
 * When the spacecraft has construction points greater than or equal to its construction cost, it enters play faceup, in the lowest orbital on the asset.
 It may not make any maneuvers this turn.
+* A spacecraft may not complete construction if its construction would put it over the population limit.

 ## Constructing Upgrades
 * Place the upgrade to be constructed facedown on or next to the asset.